AdobeDocs/genstudio.en/help/manage-collections.md

 A collection refers to a set of assets that can be shared among users.
 A collection can include assets from different locations while maintaining their referential integrity.

-[!DNL content module of Adobe GenStudio] lets you create public collections.
+[!DNL Content module of Adobe GenStudio] lets you create public collections.
 These collections are accessible to all the entitled users, creating a shared space where multiple users can efficiently access and utilize content.
 Collections promote collaborative use of resources for increased efficiency and convenience.
 Within the collection browse page, you can:

 * **Create**: Create one or more collections.
 * **View**: View the assets and their properties.
 * **Share**: Share assets as a link with others.
-* **Download**: Download the assets in different renditions.
+* **Download**: Download the assets.
 * **Remove**: Remove specific assets from a collection.
 * **Delete**: Delete the entire collection.